 Perhaps a disclaimer is warranted.
-80% of the clothes bought from sales rack were defective.
-So perhaps, those not on the sale rack were better in quality?
+80% of the clothes bought from sales rack placed outside the stores were defective.
+So perhaps, those not on sales may be better in quality?
 Anyone here knows?
 Can share your experience?

 2. International Brands (e.g. Clothes, Cosmetics)

 If you are a Singaporean, why not get these international brands in Singapore?
-Things were more expensive in Taiwan departmental stores, and not necessarily better in style.
+I’d found things more expensive in Taiwan departmental stores, and not necessarily better in style.

 - Grilled squid in Miakou Night Market